TRANSCRIPTION OF THE ANSWERS

 Yet I believe in it and at my best, I would try to convey what we will see, to share what I know.

-There is also the fact of still having people alive whom I deeply respect, who are still here, to tell us what they have experienced.
-It seems even more true that way and more atrocious too.
-Honestly, I am apprehensive about the trip and I wonder if I will hold on because it will cause a shock, that is certain, but what will be its scope?
-I have already had nightmares
+There is also the fact of still having people alive who I deeply respect, who are still here to tell us what they have experienced.
+It seems even truer that way and even more atrocious as well.
+Honestly, I’m apprehensive about the trip and I wonder if I’ll be able to hold on, because it will cause a shock, that’s for sure, but how big will it be?
+I’ve already had nightmares about it

-8/ Honestly, I don’t really know Well yes, well I don’t know.
-We see a lot of images on TV, it should be done differently but how exactly, I don’t know.
-Everything must be shown because nothing is essential, only it will have to be done in a structured way.
+8/ Honestly, I don’t really know.
+Well, yes, well, I don’t know.
+You see a lot of images on TV, we should proceed differently, but how exactly, I don’t know.
+You have to show everything because nothing is essential, only it will have to be done in a structured way.

-9/ A desire to know, to see for afterwards retransmit.
+9/ A desire to know, to see, to then retransmit.

 10/ The voices rising that doubt the relevance of this trip may not be entirely wrong.
-I think that for this trip to be positive, you have to be prepared for it (what we do for example) and have understood what the Shoah is.
-You must also have a purpose.
+I think that for this trip to be positive, you have to be prepared for it (which we did, for example) and have understood what the Shoah is.
+You also have to have a purpose.